qemu/qemu/docs/about/removed-features.rst

 QEMU Nios II architecture was orphan; Intel has EOL'ed the Nios II processor IP (see `Intel discontinuance notification`_).

+CRIS CPU architecture (removed in 9.2)
+''''''''''''''''''''''''''''''''''''''

+The CRIS architecture was pulled from Linux in 4.17 and the compiler was no longer packaged in any distro making it harder to run the ``check-tcg`` tests.

 System accelerators
 -------------------